Simaxa7/How-to-crack-technical-interview/HTML-CSS-JS/JS.md

 # 1 Data Types
 ## Question 1
 ### 1.1 What are data types in javascript?
 High
-There are 8 basic data types in JavaScript.
+There are 7 primitive and others are complex data types in JavaScript.

 Seven primitive data types:
-- number for numbers of any kind: integer or floating-point, integers are limited by ±(253-1).
+- number for numbers of any kind: integer or floating-point, integers are limited by ±(2^53-1).
 - bigint for integer numbers of arbitrary length.
 - string for strings.
 A string may have zero or more characters, there’s no separate single-character type.
 - boolean for true/false.